5 Best Clover Alternatives & Competitors

 - Loyverse has no fixed contract length or vendor lock-in; with Clover, terms of service depend on your chosen merchant service provider.

-Loyverse has a free POS plan, while Clover’s subscriptions start at $14.95 per month.
-Given that they have comparable features for restaurant businesses, Loyverse’s free subscription is a major advantage over Clover.
+Loyverse has a free POS plan, while Clover’s subscriptions start at $13 per month.
+Given that both systems have comparable features for restaurant businesses, Loyverse’s free subscription is a major advantage over Clover.

 Loyverse is the only free POS system with a built-in loyalty program.
-It also offers business management tools supporting both retail and restaurant businesses, making it an ideal solution for small hybrid cafes and restaurants.
-You will need to find your own payment processor, but unlike Clover, Loyverse does not require proprietary hardware, so you have more flexibility in choosing a provider
+It also offers business management tools supporting both retail shops and restaurants, making it an ideal solution for small hybrid cafes and quick-service restaurants.
+You will need to find your own payment processor, but unlike Clover, Loyverse does not require proprietary hardware, so you have more flexibility in choosing a provider.

 - Monthly software fee: $0 (paid add-ons available for $5–$25 per month per location)